 If you run the automatic script as explained in the FAQ, it is safe to delete your old log data and still access all historical reports in Matomo.

-In Administration > Privacy > Users opt-out, you will be able to copy and paste the opt-out Iframe code:
+In Administration > Privacy > Users opt-out, you will be able to copy and paste the opt-out form code:

-The Iframe code solution is simple to use and recommended for almost every use.
-You can make the opt-out iframe look great on your website by customising the Opt-out iframe colors and fonts (text color, background color, font size, and font family).
+The opt-out form code solution is simple to use and recommended for almost every use.
+You can make the opt-out look great on your website by customising the Opt-out iframe colors and fonts (text color, background color, font size, and font family).

-Here below is the example iframe for this website.
+Here below is the example opt-out form for this website.
 You can opt out from being tracked on demo.matomo.cloud (You will need to disable any ad-blockers in order to see the example):

 Step 4) Respect DoNotTrack preference